StrayaJake/RimworldMod-XenosExpanded/README.md

 ![Image](https://i.imgur.com/PYPncT6.png)
 This is a very straightforward mod that currently adds in 6 Xeno Races and 4 Faction.

+This mod will work with all biotech, For the extra genes, subscribe to the other mods that I have made, They can be found at the bottom of the page.

 ![Image](https://i.imgur.com/AEkpTsN.png)
 ![Image](https://i.imgur.com/KKtcQTx.png)
 ![Image](https://i.imgur.com/PGGwULe.png)